 With such a labor-intensive build process, Ford has limited production to 250 for the 2017 model year.
 Potential buyers must submit applications to Ford in order to be selected for purchase.
 This caused a storm of social media buzz with videos of the application process going viral.
 The Ford GT price is expected to be $485,000 but dealers will inevitably add a “ market adjustment” to the window sticker.

 2017 Ford GT Engine

-By far the most significant aspect of the 2017 Ford GT is how it makes power.
-Shocking the automotive world, the GT arrived with a twin turbo 3.5L V6 from their EcoBoost lineup.
+By far the most significant aspect is how it makes power.
+Shocking the automotive world, the GT arrived with a twin-turbo 3.5L V6 from their EcoBoost lineup.
 Many derided the diminutive size, but the proof is in the numbers.
 The 2017 GT makes over 600 hp and 550 lb-ft of torque.
 The engine and turbochargers are closely related to the 2017 Ford Raptor and Taurus SHO.

-The secretive design team known as Ford’s Skunkworks had several goals for the 2017 Ford GT.
+The secretive design team known as Ford’s Skunkworks had several goals for the return of Ford's halo car.
 Their primary focus was to build a car with the best power to weight ratio in the industry.
 To do this, extensive use of carbon fiber was employed to achieve a curb weight under 2,900 lbs.
 This is achieved with a narrow cockpit flanked by flying buttresses that connect the rear quarter panels to the roof.
-Production details are being fine tuned on race tracks around the world in order to make sure the 2017 GT is a force to be reckoned with.
+Production details are being fine-tuned on race tracks around the world in order to make sure the 2017 GT is a force to be reckoned with.

 2017 Ford GT Interior